MAbdillahi444/Designated-Car-Parks/documentation templates/docs/implementation.md

-TODO: Explain how each use-case works by providing step-by-step screenshots for each use-case.
+TODO: Explain how each use case works by providing step-by-step screenshots for each use case.
 This should be based on a tested scenario.